Loway/OpenQueueMetricsAddOns/README.md

 ### Ansible splitter
 Controls a set of Uniloader splitters via Ansible
+### Ansible FusionPBX
+Downloads data from a FusionPBX system and pushes it to multiple QueueMetrics Live instances.
+Pushes configuration automatically (agents and queues) from FusionPBX to each QM instance.
 ### The Flantel qmon.php wallboard - Version 1.1
 This is the original script, and a QM users' all-time favourite.
 Now patched to support QueueMetrics 15.02.